wh6av/md380-radio/README.md

 All questions should be directed to me via wh6av@allpuremedia.com.

-To install program unto Raspberry Pi, please type the following command at the command line:
+To install program unto Raspberry Pi, login to your Raspberry Pi and type the following commands at the command line:

 wget http://wh6av.org/md380-update

 chmod +x md380-update

 To run program type the following at the command line: